zipwireapp/zipwireapp/cancellation/index.md

 ---
 title: Cancellation policy
-description: Everything you need to know about canceling your Basecamp product account.
+description: Everything you need to know about canceling your Zipwire product account.
 ---

 # Cancellation policy